 State of Maryland Clean Cities

-The State of Maryland Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The State of Maryland Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: October 07, 1994

 - Population: 6,165,129 (based on 2021 Census estimate)

 - Local/Regional Service Area: Entire state of Maryland

 Alternative Fueling Stations

 Energy Use Impact*Annual Energy Impact

 Learn about just some of the projects from State of Maryland Clean Cities.
 Visit the State of Maryland Clean Cities website for more projects and information.Projects and Case Studies